 Every type of flour is different, depending on the wheat grown, its growing conditions and growth at the point of harvest.

-When flour is deemed to have low hypodiastic activity, it will be slow to break down starch into sugars, making dough rise slowly.
+When flour is deemed to have low hypodiastic activity, it will be slow to break down starch into sugars, making the dough rise slowly.

 Diastatic malt flour is ground malt powder and contains a high quantity of amylase.
 Its purpose is to improve the flour and the quality of the dough.
 It is not a substitute for regular flour and must be used in small quantities to avoid negative effects.